Xilinx/VMC_Help/AIE/FIR_Resampler_Filter/README.md

 Describes the power of 2 shift down applied to the accumulation of FIR terms before output.
 It must be in the range 0 to 61.

 #### Rounding mode

 Describes the selection of rounding to be applied during the shift down stage of processing.

-The rounding options are as follows:
+The following modes are available:

-1. Floor (truncate)
-2. Ceiling
-3. Round to positive infinity
-4. Round to negative infinity
+* **Floor:** Truncate LSB, always round down (towards negative infinity).
+* **Ceiling:** Always round up (towards positive infinity).
+* **Round to positive infinity:** Round halfway towards positive infinity.
+* **Round to negative infinity:** Round halfway towards negative infinity.
-5. Round symmetrical to infinity
+* **Round symmetrical to infinity:** Round halfway towards infinity (away from zero).
-6. Round symmetrical to zero
+* **Round symmetrical to zero:** Round halfway towards zero (away from infinity).
-7. Round convergent to even
+* **Round convergent to even:** Round halfway towards nearest even number.
-8. Round convergent to odd
+* **Round convergent to odd:** Round halfway towards nearest odd number.

-Modes 2 to 7 round to the nearest integer.
-They differ only in how they round for the value of 0.5.
+No rounding is performed on the **Floor** or **Ceiling** modes.
+Other modes round to the nearest integer.
+They differ only in how they round for values that are exactly between two integers.

+#### Saturation mode

+Describes the selection of saturation to be applied during the shift down stage of processing.

+The following modes are available:
+* **None:** No saturation is performed and the value is truncated on the MSB side.
+* **Asymmetric:** Rounds an n-bit signed value in the range `-2^(n-1)` to `2^(n-1)-1`.
+* **Symmetric:** Rounds an n-bit signed value in the range `-2^(n-1)-1` to `2^(n-1)-1`.

+#### Number of interpolator polyphases

+Specifies the number of interpolator polyphases over which the coefficients will be split to enable parallel computation of the outputs.
+The polyphases are executed in parallel; output data is produced by each polyphase directly.
+This parameter does not affect the number of input data paths; there will be `(SSR)` input phases irrespective of the value of this parameter.

+* An interpolator polyphase value equal to the interpolation factor will result in an interpolate factor of polyphases, where each kernel is a single rate filter.
+* An interpolator polyphase value less than the interpolation factor will result in the polyphase branches operating as independent interpolators.

+The number of AI Engine tiles used is given by `(Number of interpolator polyphases) * (SSR)^2 * (Number of cascade stages)`.

+#### Number of decimator polyphases

+Specifies the number of decimator polyphases that will be split up and executed in a series of pipelined cascade stages, resulting in additional input paths.

+* A decimator polyphase value of 1 means just one input leg.
+* A decimator polyphase value equal to the decimation factor will result in a decimate factor of polyphases, operating as independent single rate filters connected by cascades.
+* A decimator polyphase value less than the decimation factor will result in the polyphase branches operating as independent decimators connected by cascades.

+The number of AI Engine tiles used is given by `(Number of decimator polyphases) * (SSR)^2 * (Number of cascade stages)`.

 #### Number of cascade stages
 This determines the number of kernels the FIR will be divided over in series to improve throughput.